-Take a look at this gamer user persona, and how the design reflects his interests and problems.
+Look at this gamer user persona and how the design reflects his interests and problems.

-11. Thoroughly research your users’ motivations and pain points, then highlight them.
+11. Research your users’ motivations and pain points, then highlight them.

-When you start the actual research into specific personas it is important to look at both the motivations and pain points of each.
-A few guides that I saw while collecting user persona examples focused on only one or the other.
+When you start the research into specific personas, it is important to look at the motivations and pain points.
+A few guides I saw while collecting user persona examples focused on only one or the other.

-To truly create an accurate user persona, you need to thoroughly research both your users’ motivations and pain points.
+To truly create an accurate user persona, you must thoroughly research your users’ motivations and pain points.

 12. Include goals that your product or service may not directly impact.

-Maybe your product is a fitness app — like in the example below, which features traditional and nontraditional health goals.
-Now, these indirect goals may not be something your product will influence or impact, but they are still important in understanding the persona.
+Maybe your product is a fitness app, like in the example below, which features traditional and nontraditional health goals.
+These indirect goals may not be something your product will influence or impact, but they are still important in understanding the persona.